sarthakoke/todo_list/README.md

 - Sort tasks by status or date
 - GUI version using Tkinter or PyQt
 - Export to CSV or TXT
+## 👨‍💻 Author
+Made by Sarthak Oke feel free to contribute!